What is wanted is not the will to believe, but the will to find out, which is the exact opposite.” – Bertrand Russell, “Skeptical Essays,” 1928

 As shown in Exhibit 2, survey respondents were asked to assess their confidence that the various groups responsible for deterring and detecting fraud in their organization were exercising a sufficient level of skepticism.

 Of all the groups, board members (NACD members) were most complacent about the performance of responsible parties in their organization.
 They were almost unanimous (98 percent) in expressing confidence that their company’s internal and external auditors exercise sufficient skepticism.
-Ninety-four percent of board members were confident or highly confident that they exercise sufficient skepticism themselves.
+Ninety-four percent of board members were confident or highly confident that they apply sufficient skepticism themselves.

 On the other hand, external auditors (CAQ members) were much less confident in others’ performance.
 Only 73 percent of the CAQ’s respondents were confident or highly confident that financial executives exercise sufficient skepticism of financial results.
 External auditors viewed board members and audit committees almost identically to executives.

 Internal auditors (IIA members) had roughly the same view of financial executives and even less confidence that board members and audit committees demonstrate appropriate skepticism in reviewing financial information.
-In other words, the views of internal and external auditors differ significantly from the views of executives and board members.
+In other words, the opinions of internal and external auditors differ significantly from the views of executives and board members.

 Other Impediments to Appropriate Skepticism